Analysis | Inside Cuomo’s ‘improper and retaliatory’ campaign to fight sexual harassment allegations

 Those involved with the larger effort say it was in response to claims Boylan had made about her departure from the governor’s office, but the report found that explanation lacking.

-The report also faults top aides in the governor’s office for failing to report a complaint from another staffer, Charlotte Bennett, to the Governor’s Office of Employee Relations, saying it had been required to do so.
+The report also faults top aides in the governor’s office for not reporting a complaint from another staffer, Charlotte Bennett, to the Governor’s Office of Employee Relations, saying it had been required to do so.

-Top aides found the complaint credible but said they didn’t report it because Bennett said she didn’t want to “make waves” and that Bennett had “acted before anything happened.”
+Top aides, the report says, found the complaint credible but said that they didn’t report it because Bennett said she didn’t want to “make waves” and that Bennett had “acted before anything happened.”
 The report, though, says there is no such exemption to the reporting requirement and essentially says something did indeed happen.

 “The New York State Employee Handbook ... clearly states: An employee with supervisory responsibility has a duty to report any discrimination that they observe or otherwise know about,” the report says.
 “A supervisor who has received a report of workplace discrimination has a duty to report it to GOER, or in accordance with the employing agency’s policy, even if the individual who complained requests that it not be reported.”

-The report highlights both of these instances in its section on the governor’s office’s “improper and retaliatory” responses.
+The report highlights both of these instances in its section on “improper and retaliatory” responses by the governor’s office.

-In another instance with echoes of the Boylan situation, there was talk among top Cuomo aides about spreading, in their words, “oppo” — political jargon for opposition research, or derogatory information — about one of the lead investigators, Joon H. Kim.
+In another instance with echoes of the Boylan situation, the report says there was talk among top Cuomo aides about spreading, in their words, “oppo” — political jargon for opposition research, or derogatory information — about one of the lead investigators, Joon H. Kim:

 “In a March 16 text message from [former Cuomo chief of staff Josh] Vlasto to his colleagues, he noted that ‘Steve [Cohen] told me this morning they are asking him to spread oppo on Joon Kim.
 Don’t think we want to be getting down with that crowd.’ ”

-Cohen, a former Cuomo aide and longtime adviser, “testified that he did not recall anyone asking him to do ‘opposition research,’ but he did note that there may have been discussions from the start of our investigation about the Attorney General’s motivations and the backgrounds of the attorneys selected for the investigation and what they would say if the investigative findings were not favorable.”
+Cohen, a former Cuomo aide and longtime adviser, “testified that he did not recall anyone asking him to do ‘opposition research,’ but he did note that there may have been discussions from the start of our investigation about the Attorney General’s motivations and the backgrounds of the attorneys selected for the investigation and what they would say if the investigative findings were not favorable,” the report says.

 One of the big revelations in the report involves an unnamed state trooper.
-Cuomo asked to have her be put on his personal security detail despite not having the requisite experience before allegedly engaging in harassing behavior toward her.
+Cuomo asked to have her be put on his personal security detail, despite her not having the requisite experience, before allegedly engaging in harassing behavior toward her.

-It turns out the Albany Times Union had been working on a report about the allegation when a top Cuomo aide, Melissa DeRosa, angrily told an editor that the story was sexist.
+It turns out the Albany Times Union had been working on a report about the allegation when a top Cuomo aide, Melissa DeRosa, angrily told an editor that the story was sexist, the report says.

 “She testified that her view was that the inquiry itself was sexist, leading to a heated exchange between Ms. DeRosa and Casey Seiler, the editor of the Times Union,” the report says.
 “Ms. DeRosa testified that she yelled at him, saying, ‘you guys are trying to reduce her hiring to being about looks.
 That’s what men do.’ ”

-Cuomo himself tried to smooth things over with the editor, and the story never ran.
-But the report suggests it sides against DeRosa’s claim of sexism.
+Cuomo allegedly tried to smooth things over with the editor, and the story never ran.
+But the report suggests James’s team sides against DeRosa’s claim of sexism.

-A final example involves an incident we already knew something about: An effort to enlist a top official in charge of the state’s coronavirus vaccine effort to gauge Cuomo’s remaining political support when the allegations began coming to light.
+A final example involves an incident we already knew something about, an effort to enlist a top official in charge of the state’s coronavirus vaccine effort to gauge Cuomo’s remaining political support when the allegations began coming to light.

-The New York Times reported in March that Larry Schwartz, a longtime Cuomo adviser who was the state’s vaccine czar had been asking about Democratic officials’ posture toward Cuomo — raising concerns about a potentially implied or intuited connection between loyalty and vaccination distribution decisions.
+The New York Times reported in March that Larry Schwartz, a longtime Cuomo adviser who was the state’s vaccine czar, had been asking about Democratic officials’ posture toward Cuomo — raising concerns about a potentially implied or intuited connection between loyalty and vaccination distribution decisions.

 The report states the DeRosa had asked Schwartz to make the calls.
 Schwartz testified that the distribution effort was “formula driven,” suggesting there was no connection between the two, and that he didn’t mix vaccine talk with these conversations, to the best of his recollection.
 But the report finds Democratic officials would have “reasonably” worried about losing resources if they didn’t toe the line.

-Note: An earlier version of this article misspelled Lindsey Boylan's name as Lindsay.
-The article has been corrected.